Artificial Intelligence Techniques for Next-Generation Mega Satellite Networks: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi \begin{IEEEbiographynophoto}{Bassel Al Homssi} is currently a Lecturer at UNSW, Australia.
-His research interests are on artificial intelligence in space systems. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Kosta Dakic} is a Ph.D. candidate at RMIT University, Australia.
-His research interests include wireless communications, non-terrestrial and terrestrial IoT, and the application of deep learning in telecommunications. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Ke Wang} is a Senior Lecturer and Australian Research Council (ARC) DECRA Fellow at RMIT University.
-He is also the Program Manager of Telecommunications Engineering.
+His research interests are on wireless communications, satellite networks, and applying AI in space systems. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Kosta Dakic} is a Ph.D. candidate at RMIT University, Australia.
+His research interests include wireless communications, IoT, and the application of deep learning in telecommunications. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Ke Wang} is an Associate Professor at RMIT University.
 His research interests mainly include optical and wireless communications and convergence, machine learning in telecommunications, and integrated opto-electrronic devices and circuits. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Tansu Alpcan} is currently with the Dept. of Electrical and Electronic Engineering at The University of Melbourne as a Professor and Reader.
-His research interests include applications of control, optimization, and game theories, and machine learning to security and resource allocation problems in communications, smart grid, and Internet-of-Things. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Sithamparanathan Kandeepan} is a Professor in Telecommunications Engineering, RMIT University.
+His research interests include applications of control, optimization, and game theories, and machine learning to security and resource allocation problems in communications, smart grid, and IoT. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Sithamparanathan Kandeepan} is a Professor in Telecommunications Engineering, RMIT University.
 His research interests are in wireless and satellite communications, he currently leads the satellite communications program for the Space Industry Hub, works with Smart Satellite Cooperative Research Centre and leads the Wireless Innovation Lab (WiLAB). \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Ben Allen} is Director of Communication Systems Engineering at OneWeb and visiting Professor with the University of Surrey, UK.
-He has been researching radio communications for several decades, spanning both academia and industry.
-He holds a PhD in communications engineering from the University of Bristol and recently completed a Royal Society Industry Fellowship in collaboration with the University of Oxford in Wireless Communications. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Akram Al-Hourani} is a Senior Lecturer and Telecommunication Program Manager at the School of Engineering, RMIT University.
+He has been researching radio communications for several decades, spanning both academia and industry. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Russell Boyce} is currently the Director of UNSW Canberra Space.
+His research interests are in hypersonics, AI-enabled space systems, and satellite networks. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Akram Al-Hourani} is an Associate Processor at the School of Engineering, RMIT University.
 He has extensive industry/government engagement as a chief investigator in multiple research projects related to Satellite Communications, The Internet-of-Things (IoT), and Smart Cities. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Walid Saad} is a Professor of Electrical and Computer Engineering at Virginia Tech.
 His research interests include wireless networks, machine learning, game theory, cybersecurity, unmanned aerial vehicles, cellular networks, and cyber-physical systems.
 He was the author/co-author of eleven conference best paper awards and of the 2015 and 2022 IEEE ComSoc Fred W. Ellersick Prize.
 He is a Fellow of the IEEE. \end{IEEEbiographynophoto}